dbarsamian/starroutine/README.md

 - Create goals tailored for what you want to accomplish.
 - Customize your goals with colors and icons to make your goals stand out.
 - See your progress with a timeline view of the progress you make.
-- Challenge yourself with *hard mode*: you can only check-off your goal once a day!

 ## 💫 Upcoming Features
 - Unlimited goals (via in-app purchase, read more [here]() (this post isn't live yet.))